bitquery/crypto-price-api/Readme.md

 | `getMultipleTokenVolumeStream`  | Subscribe to real-time volume updates for multiple tokens (WebSocket stream) |

 ---

+## 💰 Subscription/Stream Pricing

+When using the stream functions (`*Stream` functions), you are charged based on **simultaneous active streams**.
+We don't count based on number of tokens monitored.

+- **Billing Model**: Each active stream subscription is charged
+- **Separate Subscriptions**: Each stream function call counts as a separate subscription:
+  - `getTokenPriceStream()` = 1 subscription
+  - `getMultipleTokenVolume()` = 1 subscription
+  - `getTokenVolumeStream()` = 1 subscription
+  - Running multiple streams simultaneously = multiple subscriptions

+**Important Notes**:
+- Billing is based on **number of subscriptions and duration**, not query complexity or data volume
+- Check your points usage and manage subscriptions at your [Bitquery Account Dashboard](https://account.bitquery.io/user/api_v2/subscriptions)

+For detailed pricing information, contact sales by filling the [form on the Bitquery website](https://bitquery.io/forms/api)

 ## 🧩 Extending the Crypto Price API (Adding New Queries and Streams)